Skip to main content Skip to main navigation

 Abstract

-Clara Lemlich Shavelson (March 28, 1886 – July 25, 1982) was a leader of the Uprising of 20,000, the massive strike of shirtwaist workers in New York's garment industry in 1909.
+Clara Lemlich Shavelson (1886–1982) was a leader of the Uprising of 20,000, a massive strike of shirtwaist workers in New York's garment industry in 1909.
 Later blacklisted from the industry for her labor union work, she became a member of the Communist Party USA and a consumer activist in Brooklyn, New York.
-The collection contains correspondence, clippings about Lemlich, a file on her death and commemoration, photocopies of a 1916 diary written in Russian and of a diary from a trip to the Soviet Union, Yiddish language clippings, a few brief writings by Lemlich, and memorabilia.
+The Clara Lemlich Papers (dated 1909-1992) contain correspondence; clippings about Lemlich; a file on her death and commemoration; photocopies of a 1916 diary written in Russian and of a diary from a trip to the Soviet Union; Yiddish language clippings; a few brief writings by Lemlich; memorabilia; and photographs.

 Arrangement